Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Poor Posture

 The most common cause of neck pain is poor posture.
-The advent of smartphones has made us prisoners of our phones.
-A lack of knowledge about the proper biomechanics can end up in increased muscle tension and amped-up pressure on the neck muscles.
+The advent of smartphones has made many of us “head-down” for hours.
+A lack of awareness of proper biomechanics can increase muscle tension and load the neck joints.

 Text Neck Syndrome